 Home>> Chicken Tom-Kha Recipe

 This Chicken Tom-Kha Recipe will have your friends and family raving.
-Our very own Teerana Underwood wanted to share with all of you her most popular dish!
+A Geneva favorite, one of our loan officers wanted to share with all of you her most popular dish!

 - Kaffir lime leaf